gauge-sh/bridge/README.md

 ```bash
 bridge init render
 ```
-and bridge will create all of the configuration necessary for you to immediately deploy to [Render](https://render.com/).
+and bridge will create all the configuration necessary for you to immediately deploy to [Render](https://render.com/).

 In the future, we'll look into supporting more deployment runtimes such as Heroku, AWS, GCP, Azure, etc.